baijum/service-binding-documentation/docs/getting-started/quick-start.md

 the following
 [document](../creating-service-bindings/creating-service-binding)..

-The values from backing service resource is injected into the application container as files.
-It will be injected under `/bindings/spring-petclinic-rest` directory.
-All the values from the Secret resource is injected.
-In the above example, that is `username` and `password`.
+By creating this `Service Binding` resource, we now have values from the database's binding metadata injected into the application container as files (that's the default behavior, but you can also inject environment variables if you prefer).
+If you check under `/bindings/spring-petclinic-rest` directory you'll see all the values from the secret resource injected there.
+In the above example, you'll find `username` and `password`.
 And the values pointed out through the annotation are also injected which includes `database`, `host`, and `password`.
 Finally, from the mappings, `type` is also injected.
 The application can look for `SERVICE_BINDING_ROOT` env var to find the location of